Get Ready To Rock The Holidays

 Is this planner geared specifically for Christmas?

-It’s not.
-Winter is full of holidays, not just Christmas, so this planner can be used for any holiday your family celebrates.
-You can even print extra copies of the Event and Menu planners and use them for getting your Thanksgiving and New Year’s Eve/Day details covered.
+Yes and no. Winter is full of holidays, not just Christmas, so this planner can be used for any holiday your family celebrates.
+While there are Christmas-specific pages included, you can always leave those out and use the party planning pages for all of your Winter events.

 What’s the best way to bind this printable planner?

 I personally like to put the printed pages in clear page protector sleeves, then add them to a binder with folder-pocket dividers.
-You can see in the photos here that the pocket dividers make a great space for extra sheets of paper, receipt envelopes, and mementos from trips and events.
-I found this great leather binder that has a calculator and pen holders built in, so I can take the whole binder with me when I’m shopping.
+The pocket dividers make a great space for extra sheets of paper, receipt envelopes, and mementos from trips and events.
+I found this great leather binder that has a calculator and pen holders built in and I use it for my personal Holiday Planner, so I can take the whole binder with me when I’m shopping.
 It’s super handy!

 Ready To Plan Your Holidays Like A Pro?

-You can grab your copy of the HERO Holiday Planner for just $12 here for a limited time.
-This is an introductory price and next year the price will go up, so grab yours this year to avoid the increase in 2019.
+You can grab your copy of the Organized-ish Holiday Planner for just $10.50 on Etsy for a limited time.
+This is an introductory price and next year the price will go up, so grab yours this year to avoid the increase in 2020.